Small Fiction: Memory Palace

 He loved working the late shift.
 Nothing like it for writer’s block.
 Nothing like it for inspiration.
 The lady and her fella were great.
 He had to use them somewhere…maybe he’d put her in a sanitarium and make the guy her lover.
 And the guy… a private eye with a shady past?
 Maybe he broke her out and now they’re on the run.
 However Joe wrote it, it was gonna be tragic.
 That lady was tragic all over.

-Joe glanced across the counter at the old guy with the coffee habit, sitting on his own.
-He wasn’t as compelling but he’d find his way in too.
-Maybe a crime boss or a has-been reporter.
-Joe studied the man nursing his twelve-hundredth cup.
+Joe glanced across the counter at the old guy sitting on his own.
+Not much there.
+Just a sad sack.
+He wasn’t as compelling but Joe could work with it.
+Maybe a tired crime boss or a has-been reporter.
+Joe studied the man nursing his hundredth cup of coffee.
 Thickset.
-Stubborn face.
+Stubborn build.
 Angry mug.
-No. He was the woman’s father.
+Joe nodded and grinned.
+He’d make the old guy the redhead’s father.
 Iron fist with heart of gold.

 The old guy shot Joe a belligerent look.